 A major application of hybrid computers lies in the research field.
 During the research, an experiment is required to be repeated over and again.
 All of them are required to be accurate and precise.
-The better be the precision, the better is the result of the experiment.
+The better the precision, the better the result of the experiment.
 For this purpose, hybrid computers serve to be the finest choice.

 The systems designed for defence-related activities are supposed to be both quick and precise.
 This is the reason why hybrid computers are employed in applications such as the control system for missiles, nuclear security systems, fighter plane simulation systems, etc.